-Always introduce a list or procedure with a complete sentence followed by a colon.
+Always introduce a list with a complete sentence followed by a colon.

 - Do not introduce a list with a sentence fragment. - Do not structure a list so that list items form a complete sentence beginning with an introductory fragment.
-Revise the list or convert it to a paragraph list (Section 12.4).
+Revise the list.